 Remember donor personas?
 Your team can research and discuss internally which social media platforms your ideal donor prefers and, therefore, how to pursue them.
 Social media is a powerful way to reach digital donors – 55% of people who engage with nonprofits on social media end up taking some sort of action, with 59% of that group donating money.

-Incorporating a social media strategy as a key part of your nonprofit’s donor attraction, interaction and retention plan is a great way to reach new and existing supporters and drive them to your online giving campaigns.
-Although some social media tools have digital donation capabilities directly integrated into them, such as Facebook Fundraising and Instagram digital stickers, you may want to consider sticking to your own digital hub and events for donation drives.
-This is because most social media platforms with donation capabilities do not share crucial information with nonprofits to help them grow their fundraising programs, such as donation totals and donor information.
-Without this information, performing analysis on your campaign is impossible.
+Incorporating a social media strategy to attract donors, is now a standard engagement and retention plan for reaching new and existing supporters as you drive them to your online giving campaigns.
+Although some social media tools have digital donation capabilities directly integrated into them, you may want to consider sticking to your own digital hub and events for donation drives.
+This is because most social media platforms with donation capabilities do not share crucial information with nonprofits to help them grow their fundraising programs, such as donation totals and donor data.
+Without this information, performing an analysis of your campaign is impossible.

 But, utilizing social media to drive traffic to your donation campaign is a bonus that boosts digital donations.
-Also, communicating via posts and shares also helps recruit volunteers, engage with your target audience and promotes your nonprofit’s brand and story.
-And, the more people see their peers promoting their own charitable giving on social media, the more likely they are to donate themselves.
+Also, communicating via posts and “shares” helps you recruit volunteers, engage with your target audience, and promote your brand and mission.
+And the more people see their peers promote their charitable giving on social media, the more likely they are to donate themselves.

-Fundraising apps are similar to social media, but allow for even more control over and customization of the look and feel.
-77% of Americans own a smartphone.
-With that, many potential donors are on their smartphones daily, downloading and using various apps, it’s a no-brainer that nonprofits should be leveraging mobile apps in their digital fundraising efforts.
+Fundraising apps are similar to social media but allow for even more control over and customization of the look and feel.
+81.6% of Americans, or 270 million people, own a smartphone today..
+With that, many potential donors are on their smartphones daily, downloading and using various apps.
+It’s a no-brainer that nonprofits should leverage mobile apps in their digital fundraising efforts.